vapaee/vapaee.io-source/README.md

 - ### Issues
   - [x] we lost communication with sqrl wallet after ScatterJS update.
 Consider rollback while not supporting Lynx

+- ### Wishlist
+  - [ ] All time entries will show time in terms of how long ago that entry was recorded.
+Then concrete dates if is too long ago.